Supporting the British Army’s Training and Exercise Management with CTEM

 Best-in-class training

-According to 4C Group Military Director Brigadier (Retd) David Paterson; “The British Army has always been respected among its peers for its training.
+According to former 4C Group Military Director Brigadier (Retd) David Paterson; “The British Army has always been respected among its peers for its training.
 Based on individual and specific role-based training, soldiers typically spend a year undergoing a Collective Training progression before being certified for High Readiness.”

 Lifecycle training and exercise management